-Opened in 2007, The Real Seed Company is the original specialist site for so-called “landrace” Cannabis strains.
-We’re a group of Asian and European seed collectors who specialize in authentic traditional Cannabis domesticates and their wild-growing relatives from Asia, the original heartland of our plant and its most crucial centre of biodiversity.
+Established in 2007, The Real Seed Company is the original specialist site for so-called “landrace” Cannabis strains.
+We’re a group of Asian and European collectors who specialize in authentic traditional Cannabis domesticates and their wild-growing relatives from Asia, the original heartland of this plant and its most crucial centre of biodiversity.
 We directly source seeds from historic centres of cultivation such as the Hindu Kush, India, Lebanon, Nepal, and Thailand.

 Since 2007, we’ve made our collections of these critically endangered plants available through our website.
 Ancient Asian domesticates (“landraces”) are a crucial repository of biodiversity, wild populations even more so, and our ultimate goal is for these seeds to be preserved long-term and for any research findings based on them to be freely available to all.